onzfonz/comp227/src/content/3/en/part3c.md

   console.log(`Server running on port ${PORT}`)
 })
 ```

+> You can also take out the pre-filled contents inside the `tasks` variable and just leave it as an empty array *[]*.

 Notice how `dotenv` must be imported before the `task` model.
 This ensures that the environment variables from the *.env* file are available globally before the code from the other modules is imported.